ronnieholm/Bugfree.OracleHospitality/README.md

     % ./Bugfree.OracleHospitality.Cli post-account-transaction --type ReopenAccount --program-code EMPDISC --account-pos-ref 123
     % ./Bugfree.OracleHospitality.Cli guid-to-account-number --guid d87f3626-ab52-4fd6-bd6c-a2dcdc1117e6

-The tools's code serves a dual purpose as an example of how to register POS and CRM clients with the .NET Core dependency injection container and how call into the clients library.
+The tool serves a dual purpose as an example of how to register POS and CRM clients with the .NET dependency injection container and how call into the clients library.

 The `guid-to-account-number` isn't an operation as such.
-It provides a means to use (sequential) GUIDs as account numbers by [mapping](http://bugfree.dk/blog/2019/09/18/randomizing-and-encoding-sequential-guids-in-a-larger-alphabet) these GUIDs to 21 digit account numbers, leaving room for three digit preamble.
+It provides a means to use (sequential) GUIDs as account numbers by [mapping](http://bugfree.dk/blog/2019/09/18/randomizing-and-encoding-sequential-guids-in-a-larger-alphabet) a GUID to a 21 digit account numbers, leaving room for a three digit preamble.
-The mapping is done such that as much of the original GUID is preserved, reducing the risk of collisions.
+The mapping is done in such a way that as much of the original GUID is preserved, reducing the risk of collisions.

 ## Detailed class diagram

 The POS and CRM clients encode Oracle’s API specifications, adopting Oracle’s domain language, and internally are organized as shown below.
-Rather than including every class, a representative sample of the CouponIssue operation is
+Rather than including every class, a representative sample of the `CouponIssue` operation is
-included:
+shown:

 <!-- ![Class diagram](docs/Class-diagram.png) -->
 <img src="docs/Class-diagram.png" width="90%" />

-YourClient calls an IPosClient or ICrmClient method such as CouponIssue.
-The XML request is then composed from an aggregate of objects modeling parts of the request.
-OracleHospitalityExecutor takes this XML request, wraps it in a SOAP request and send it as an HTTP request.
+YourClient calls an `IPosClient` or `ICrmClient` method such as `CouponIssue`.
+The XML request is then composed from an aggregate of objects modeling parts of the request. `OracleHospitalityExecutor` takes this XML request, wraps it in a SOAP request and send it as an HTTP request.
 When the SOAP response comes back, the executor unwraps its response XML.
 A response object then parses it into its parts.
 Specific to the POS API is the sequencing of operations.
 Each POS operation must include a unique message ID.
-The simplest one is TermindIdOnlyStrategy, incrementing the terminal ID with each request.
+The simplest one is `TermindIdOnlyStrategy`, incrementing the terminal ID with each request.

 ## Resources